Carrie Jayne Therapy

 My location

-I provide a supportive and flexible approach to therapy, offering face to face at a location central in Skipton or we can work online with you a telephone call or video call, as well as 'Walk & Talk Therapy' in and around the Ilkley, Skipton and Harrogate area depending on your location.
+I provide a supportive and flexible approach to therapy, offering face to face sessions at a location in central Skipton or we can work online with a telephone call or video call.
+I also offer 'Walk & Talk' Therapy in & around the Ilkley, Skipton & the Harrogate area.

-Whether you prefer to meet or the convenience of virtual sessions, I am here to support you every step of the way.
+Whether you prefer to meet in person in Skipton, or opt for the convenience of virtual sessions, I am here to support you every step of the way.
 Get in touch to find out more about how we can work together.

 Get in touch